whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/sphinx-open-source-search-server.md

 -   added hash-comment support to `exceptions` files
 -   added `--dummy <arg>` switch to `searchd` (useful to quickly identify specific instances in the process list)
--   added IDF info, term flags, and JSON format output to `CALL KEYWORDS` (for JSON output, call it with `CALL KEYWORDS(..., 1 AS json)`
+-   added IDF info, term flags, and JSON format output to `CALL KEYWORDS` (for JSON output, call it with `CALL KEYWORDS(…, 1 AS json)`
 -   added `IS NULL` and `IS NOT NULL` checks to `ALL()` and `ANY()` JSON iterators
 -   added `last_good_id` to TSV indexing error reporting
 -   added `ram_segments` counter to `SHOW INDEX STATUS`, and renamed two counters (`ram_chunk` to `ram_segments_bytes`, `disk_chunks` to `disk_segments`)